daipozhi/Purpose-Player-2/README.txt

     make -j
     sudo make install

-then goto directory "ffmpeg-5.0.1" and run
+then goto directory "ffmpeg-5.1.2" and run

     ./configure
     make -j

-copy ffplay(.exe) to app directory(in directory "ffmpeg-5.0.1")
+copy ffplay(.exe) to app directory(ffplay.exe in directory "ffmpeg-5.1.2")

 On windows or Ubuntu 14.04/16.04(32bit)/22.04,you can double click "ffplay(.exe)" icon to run it ,if you are on